Do you need info about how to sell puppies? Learn the basics as well as other information that every responsible breeder should know.

 How to Screen Prospective Buyers

-Once the word is out that you have puppies for sale, all kinds of people will come calling.
+Once the word is out that you have dogs for sale, all kinds of people will come calling.
 The challenge as a responsible breeder is to weed out the unsuitable candidates and find people that have the time, means and desire to give one of your pups a happy, lifelong home.

 A prospective buyer should: